Enabling continual learning in ecological restoration

 Project partners

-The project is being delivered by CSIRO, Centre for Australian National Biodiversity Research, WABSI, University of Western Sydney, University of Canberra, University of Adelaide and the Department of Environment and Energy.
+The project was delivered by CSIRO, Centre for Australian National Biodiversity Research, WABSI, University of Western Sydney, University of Canberra, University of Adelaide and the Department of Climate Change, Energy, Environment and Water.

 - CSIRO